ctu-tls/power_outage_length_analysis/README.md

 3. Converted numeric-like columns (e.g., outage duration, customers affected) to numeric dtype and handled non-numeric entries.
 4. Focused on columns needed for EDA and modeling.

 We handled missingness in two stages.
-First, we coerced numeric-like columns (e.g., OUTAGE.DURATION, CUSTOMERS.AFFECTED) to numeric using errors="coerce", so any non-numeric entries become NaN.
-Then, for each analysis/visualization, we used listwise deletion only on the variables needed: for example, the duration histogram drops rows missing OUTAGE.DURATION, and the scatter plot drops rows missing either OUTAGE.DURATION or CUSTOMERS.AFFECTED.
-For inference and modeling steps that require the cause label, we restricted to rows with non-missing CAUSE.CATEGORY (and non-missing target OUTAGE.DURATION when applicable), so results are based on comparable, well-defined subsets rather than mixing missing categories.
+First, we coerced numeric-like columns to numeric using errors="coerce", so any non-numeric entries become NaN.
+Then, for each analysis/visualization, we used listwise deletion only on the variables needed.
+For inference and modeling steps that require the cause label, we restricted to rows with non-missing CAUSE.CATEGORY, so results are based on comparable subsets rather than mixing missing categories.

 ### Distribution of Cause Categories
 This bar chart shows the frequency of each type of outage, with severe weather being the most frequent, followed by human-caused outages such as intentional attacks.
 Because weather-related events account for a large share of all outages, it is natural to compare the durations of natural and human-caused outages in later sections.